GISboyd451/web-scrap-view-counts/README.md

 Once the user's table has been established in the variable 'df', the user will then need to identify which columns/fields are needed in lines 84-93.

-CURRENT VARAIBLE VALUES IN SCRIPT
+CURRENT VARIABLE VALUES IN SCRIPT

 Columns | Field Name in Table
 ------------ | -------------